-This button controls the source of the air going into the system.
-When the indicator in this button is on, air from the vehicle's interior is sent through the system again (Recirculation mode).
-When the indicator is off, air is brought in from outside the vehicle (Fresh Air mode).
+When the recirculation indicator is on, air from the vehicle's interior is sent through the system again (Recirculation mode).
+When the indicator is off, air is brought in from the outside of the vehicle (Fresh Air mode).

 The outside air intakes for the heating and cooling system are at the base of the windshield.
 Keep this area clear of leaves and other debris.